grafana/k6-docs/docs/sources/v0.54.x/using-k6-browser/recommended-practices/select-elements.md

 ---
+aliases:
+  - ./selecting-elements # docs/k6/<K6_VERSION>/using-k6-browser/recommended-practices/selecting-elements
-title: 'Selecting elements'
+title: 'Select elements'
 description: 'A guide on how to select elements with the browser module.'
 weight: 03
 ---

-# Selecting elements
+# Select elements

 Selectors are strings that represents a specific DOM element on the page.
 When writing browser-level tests, it's recommended to use selectors that are robust to avoid test flakiness when the DOM structure changes.